-- justice? - How do you think climate justice impacts people's lives? - How do you feel when you are learning about climate change or experiencing climate change?
+- Has the climate change education you received included climate justice? - How do you think climate justice impacts people's lives? - How can you include climate justice in your coursework or career? - How do you feel when you are learning about climate change or experiencing climate change? - What do you think can help people experiencing climate distress?